uyuni-project/uyuni/testsuite/docs/optional.md

 git_profiles_repo="https://github.com#mybranch:myprofiles"
 ```

 ### Testing SUSE Manager for Retail

 Testing SUSE Manager for Retail is optional.
 To test it, you need:
 * a private network;
-* a JeOS minion.
+* a PXE boot minion.

-The JeOS minion will reside in the private network only.
+The PXE boot minion will reside in the private network only.
 The proxy will route between the private network and the
 outer world.

 #### Private network